KeyanSong/431-2018/calendar.md

 12-10 | -- | First Set of [Course Project](https://github.com/THOMASELOVE/431-2018-project) presentations
 12-11 | -- | Second Set of [Course Project](https://github.com/THOMASELOVE/431-2018-project) presentations
 12-13 | -- | Third Set of [Course Project](https://github.com/THOMASELOVE/431-2018-project) presentations
-12-13 | -- | All [Course Project](https://github.com/THOMASELOVE/431-2018-project) Materials due at noon
+12-13 | -- | **[Course Project](https://github.com/THOMASELOVE/431-2018-project) Task H (The Portfolio)**  due at noon
 12-13 | -- | All [Homework Regrading Requests](https://github.com/THOMASELOVE/431-2018/tree/master/homework) due at noon

-Student project presentations will be scheduled on **2018-12-10, 2018-12-11 and 2018-12-13**.
+**Course Project](https://github.com/THOMASELOVE/431-2018-project) Task I (The Presentation)** work will be scheduled on **2018-12-10, 2018-12-11 and 2018-12-13**.
 All students will need to give a presentation in person on one of these three days.
-Presentation scheduling will occur using a form you will complete by 2018-10-12, and you will know your schedule on 2018-10-16.
+Presentation scheduling will occur using a form you will complete by 2018-10-12, and you should know your schedule on 2018-10-16.

 ## Teaching Assistant Office Hours